Tenshō Iga War: First Tenshō Iga War (1579)

 The young Nobukatsu, who now had control over Ise, decided to expand his domain to include Iga as well.
 In March 1578, Kai Shimoyama, a former minor Kitabatake vassal from Iga, visited Nobukatsu at his residence in Matsugashima and urged him to invade Iga, listing misdeeds being committed there.
 These included the expulsion of Niki Yubai, the nominal shugo of Iga, in June of the previous year.
 Tempted at the possibility of adding Iga to his domain, Nobukatsu dispatched Takigawa Kazumasu to build a castle at Maruyama in Iga to serve as a staging point for the campaign.

 Alerted of Nobukatsu's intentions by the construction of the castle, warriors from Iga decided to attack before it had been completed.
 They attacked Maruyama Castle in broad daylight on November 24, 1578.
 Taken completely by surprise, Takigawa was forced to withdraw from the castle, which the Iga forces then burned.
 He reassembled the remnants of his forces at nearby Tsuzumigamine but was again defeated and retreated back to Ise.

 Embarrassed and angered by this setback, Nobukatsu wanted to immediately attack Iga but was persuaded to wait by his advisors.
 Still determined to attack a year later, he formulated a three-pronged invasion the following year and departed Matsugashima on October 6, 1579.
 The Iga forces soon learned of Nobukatsu's preparations, however, and made plans to meet him.
 Nobukatsu and his main force of 8,000 men entered Iga through Nagano Pass the following day, but were ambushed as they did so.
 The waiting Iga troops made heavy use of their knowledge of the terrain and guerrilla tactics to surprise and confuse Nobukatsu's army.
 He retreated, taking heavy losses as his army became disorganized.
 The two other, smaller forces (1,500 men led by Tsuge Saburō through Onikobu Pass and 1,300 men led by Nagano Sakyōnosuke through Aoyama Pass) met similar fates, with Tsuge losing his life.
 According to the Iranki, Nobukatsu's losses numbered in the thousands.
+Momochi Tanba was among the Iga warriors who ambushed Saburō.

 The campaign was thus a disaster; not only was Nobukatsu defeated, he had also lost one of his generals.
 Moreover, Nobukatsu had not consulted with Nobunaga prior to launching his attack.
 Nobukatsu's attack had been partly motivated by a desire to prove his merit to his father.
 Instead, Nobunaga was furious when he learned of Nobukatsu actions and threatened to disown him.